top of page

 • Deep twists can also cause discomfort if the spine isn’t properly supported.

 1. Standing stretch on toes: Stand tall with your feet hip-width apart, focusing on a point in front of you to maintain balance.
 Interlace your fingers and place them your head.
 Inhale as you lift your heels off the ground, coming up onto your toes while you raise your arms above your head, stretching upwards towards the sky with palms upward.
 Exhale and slowly lower your heels back down to the mat, while bringing your hands back over your head.
 Synchronise your breath and movement as you rise up on your toes and come back down.
 Repeat this movement 3-5 times, focusing on your breath and maintaining smooth, controlled motions.
-This stretch helps to improve balance, strengthens the calves and promotes circulation in the lower body while stretching the spine and back.
+This stretch warms up the spine and legs, helps to improve balance, strengthens the calves and promotes circulation in the lower body while stretching the spine and back.

 2. Side stretch: After standing stretch on toes, come back to center with your hands in the same position.
 Inhale and as you exhale, bend to the right, elongating the left side of your body.
 Inhale to come back to center and then exhale as you bend to the left, stretching the right side of your body.
 Continue this movement, flowing side to side with each breath.
 Repeat for 3-5 rounds, ensuring your body moves with the rhythm of your breath.
 This is a great way to stretch your side body, especially the obliques and intercostal muscles between your ribs.

-3. Standing Spine Twist: Stand tall with your feet shoulder-width apart.
+3. Standing Spinal Twist: Stand tall with your feet shoulder-width apart.
 Inhale and lengthen your spine.
-As you exhale, twist to the right, bringing your left elbow to your right side and turning your head to follow the twist, looking over your right shoulder.
+As you exhale, twist to the right, bringing your left elbow to your right side, right arm to your back and turning your head to follow the twist, looking over your right shoulder.
 Hold the twist for a few seconds, with natural breaths, feeling the stretch along your spine, shoulders, and neck.
-Inhale as you come back to center and then repeat the twist on the other side, bringing your right elbow to your left side and looking over your left shoulder.
-Afterward, relax your arms and allow yourself to move freely side to side, like a gentle flow, letting your spine and back relax.
+Inhale as you come back to center and then repeat the twist on the other side.
+Afterwards, come back to the center, release your arms and allow yourself to move freely side to side, letting your arms, spine and back relax.
+This pose and movement helps to release tension in the spine, improve flexibility, mobility and improve circulation.

 4. Dangling pose: Stand tall with your feet shoulder-width apart.
 Fold forward with your knees bent as much as you need and comfortable.
 Let go of your arms, hands, shoulders and head.
 Keep hanging forward with normal breaths for about a minute.
 Start rolling up slowly and gradually.
 Make sure your head is the last body part to come up.
 Come into standing pose grounding yourself and check your alignment.